adam-weiler/lighthouse-labs-21-day-coding-challenge/README.md

   Once you've determined that.
 There are a few ways you can decode the message from Earth.
 One solution would be to:

-  Split the message into an array of characters using the message.split('') method Loop through each character in the array and if the character is a stringified number (remember to compare to "0" instead of 0), set it to the corresponding vowel.
-You can read about If/Else If/Else statements if you need help
+  * Split the message into an array of characters using the **message.split('')** method

+  * Loop through each character in the array and if the character is a stringified number (remember to compare to "0" instead of 0), set it to the corresponding vowel.
+You can read about [https://www.w3schools.com/js/js_if_else.asp](If/Else If/Else) statements if you need help

-  Join the array of characters back into a string and return your newly decoded message
+  * Join the array of characters back into a string and return your newly decoded message

-  PS. if you want to be cheeky, you can also checkout JavaScript's handy built in .replace() method that searches a string for a specified value, or a regular expression, and returns a new string where the specified values are replaced.
-You can find out more about it here
+  PS. if you want to be cheeky, you can also checkout JavaScript's handy built in **.replace()** method that searches a string for a specified value, or a regular expression, and returns a new string where the specified values are replaced.
+You can find out more about it [here](https://alligator.io/js/string-replace/)
 </details>